freundallein/docker-repo-watcher/README.md

 192.168.1.50:5000/custom-app:2019-01-01.latest
 ```
 So, drwatcher will check your local repository and remove stale images.
-After one iteration with IMAGE_AMOUNT=5 your repositroy will be looked like this
+After one iteration with IMAGE_AMOUNT=5 your repository would look like this
 ```
 192.168.1.50:5000/custom-app:2019-01-01.3
 192.168.1.50:5000/custom-app:2019-01-01.4